 To be classed as a Home student, you must:

-OR - have indefinite leave to remain or enter in to the UK
+4. have indefinite leave to remain in the UK

 See below for residency requirements.

-You must have been ordinarily resident in the UK for at least 3 years immediately prior to the start of the studentship (01 October 2023).
-UK Nationals who have temporarily been abroad for the purpose of study during this period will still be eligible for home fee status.
+You must have been ordinarily resident in the UK for at least 3 years immediately prior to the start of the studentship (01 October 2024).
+UK Nationals who have temporarily been abroad for the purpose of study during this period will likely still be eligible for home fee status.

 Applicants who do not meet the above criteria will be classed as international students.